ckotha09/Sleep-quality-prediction/README.md

 - Stress level and physical activity are strong predictors of sleep quality.
 - Sleep disorders are more common in individuals with high stress and low physical activity.
 - Parallel processing doesn't always improve performance — especially on small datasets.

+## Acknowledgments

+This project was completed as part of the Health Data Science curriculum at Saint Louis University.